 Liquidity is essential to our business.
 We rely on our ability to gather deposits, make investments and effectively manage the repayment and maturity schedules of loans to ensure that there is adequate liquidity to fund our operations and pay our obligations.
 An inability to raise funds through deposits, borrowings, the sale and maturities of loans and securities and other sources could have a substantial negative effect on liquidity.
 Our most important source of funds is deposits.
 Deposit balances can decrease when customers perceive alternative investments as providing a better risk/return tradeoff, which are strongly influenced by external factors such as changes in interest rates, local and national economic conditions, the availability and attractiveness of alternative investments, and perceptions of the stability of the financial services industry generally and of our institution specifically.
 Further, the demand for deposits may be reduced due to a variety of factors such as demographic patterns, changes in customer preferences, reductions in consumers' disposable income, the monetary policy of the Federal Reserve Board, or regulatory actions that decrease customer access to particular products.
-Demand for deposits has also been adversely affected by the negative impact of bank failures and associated decrease in customer confidence in the safety and soundness of regional banks (see the Risk Factor entitled "Certain events involving the failure of financial institutions may adversely affect our business, and the market price of our common stock" elsewhere in this filing for more information on these events).
+Demand for deposits has also been adversely affected by the negative impact of bank failures and associated decrease in customer confidence in the safety and soundness of regional banks.
 If customers continue to move money out of bank deposits and into other investments such as money market funds, we would lose a relatively low-cost source of funds, which would increase our funding costs and reduce net interest income.
 Any changes made by us to the rates we offer on deposits to remain competitive with other financial institutions may also adversely affect our profitability and liquidity.